natalijk/SoftEng2013/Keepass_introduction.md

 * Exist all the use cases and requirements.
 * Product requirements are thoroughly listed.
 * By the interface description it is easy to imagine it.
+* Functional and Non-Functional requirements are not very clear.